unimarkup/specification/Middleend_Reference.md

 - `filehash` ...--not null binary-- The sha256 hash of the file set at `filename`
 - `path` ...--not null text-- The path including the `filename`, where the file is located
 - `preamble` ...--text-- The unformatted JSON or YAML preamble of the file set at `filename`.
 If this field starts with `{`, JSON is assumed and the field must end with `}`.
 Otherwise, YAML is used for parsing
+- `fallback-preamble` ...--text-- This preamble is used if `preamble` is empty, which can happen in multi-language context
 - `root` ...--not null bit-- This field defines if the `filename` is the root of the Unimarkup document with `root = True`.
 Otherwise, `filename` refers to an Unimarkup file that is rendered and/or inserted in the root Unimarkup file

 The primary key for this table is the `filehash` field.